kaiyote/file_search_ruby/README.md

-PhraseFinder_Ruby
+file_search_ruby
 =================

-A ruby implementation of my phrase_finder application.
+A ruby implementation of my file_search application.
 Makes use of the RubyLauncher application as well.